 Psychiatrists have completed a medical degree and further training and study related to the diagnosis and treatment of mental illness.
 Psychiatrists specialise in the medical treatment of mental illness and can prescribe medication.
 Some psychiatrists combine medication with psychotherapy.
 Some work closely with clinical psychologists in treating the same person or group.

-In Australia the term “counsellor” is not protected, so anyone with any background, can call themselves a counsellor.
-A “counsellor” may have no formal training at all.
+In Australia a “counsellor” may have no formal training at all.
 Some, but not all, have completed training in an educational setting and some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.

 The area of “coaching” is similar to “counsellors”.
-Life coaches may come from all walks of life, with “life experience” the guiding medium.
-Some may come from the field of psychology.
+Life coaches come from all walks of life, and may have no formal training.
+Some have psychology training.
 It is important to check credentials since there is no formal health training required to become a life coach outside of a short period of supervision by another life coach.

 …they will use different approaches to therapy and have varying interpersonal styles.
 Some see only adults, some see only children, and some see families- some will provide services to all three.
 The different types of approach to therapy will include work with groups, or with an individual or couple.

 There are also a variety of approaches a Clinical Psychologist might take to therapy such as mindfulness, Cognitive Behaviour Therapy, Person Centred therapy- to name just a few.
 The list is very long, and many experienced Clinical Psychologists are adept at a variety of different therapeutic approaches.
 It is important that the therapist you choose has expertise in the issues/s you wish to bring for therapy.

 Does the therapist have postgraduate training in mental health?

 Do they have expertise and experience with the issue/s you wish to work on?